 Once you decide to translate your Shopify store, you must change your target languages.
 To do the same, you have to delete or unpublish all the active target languages.
 You can do the same by simply clicking on it.

 You can find the Unpublish button over the upper right corner of your Shopify app.

 6. When the multilingual content is ready, publish the language

 Post the selection of the desired language translations, Langshop takes some time to process your content in the background.
 Once done, you are ready to expand your business across geographies.

-Didn’t translate your Shopify store just got easier?
+Didn’t translating your Shopify store just got easier?

 Now that you have the option to translate your content as per region, you can efficiently strategize your campaigns.
 With Shopify translation being in your toolkit, the sky’s the only limit for your eCommerce store.